siomarapantarotto/nodejs-playground/README.md

 ### Installing packages locally

+npm install <package-name>

 node_modules folder is created with all local packages

 .gitignore file avoid uploading to GitHub all the local packages

-When cloning this repo, don't forget to run '' to create node_modules folder and avoid enpm installrror
+When cloning this repo, don't forget to run 'npm install' to create node_modules folder and avoid error